-1. Sexual harassment and sexual violence has plagued college campuses for decades, but substantial policy responses have appeared only in recent years.
-On April 4, 2011, Vice President Joe Biden released an Education Department "Dear Colleague Letter," (DCL) providing guidance to colleges and
+- Secretary DeVos, statement after meeting HBCU leaders, February 27, 2017. - 1.
+Sexual harassment and sexual violence has plagued college campuses for decades, but substantial policy responses have appeared only in recent years.
+On April 4, 2011, Vice President Joe Biden released an Education Department "Dear Colleague Letter," (DCL) providing guidance to colleges and universities regarding their Title IX responsibilities.
+The 2011 letter was followed by a 2014 question-and-answer document detailing additional guidance on institutional responsibilities to address sexual violence and sexual harassment under Title IX.
+81

 But on September 22, 2017, Secretary DeVos withdrew the Obama-era guidelines.
-Secretary DeVos stated that the guidelines "lacked basic elements of due process and failed to ensure fundamental fairness"^{\$2} and were an "egregious use of government force."83 She replaced the 2011 guidance with new, interim guidance that weakened standards for addressing sexual violence, requiring a higher burden of proof and a 60-day reporting limit.84 Secretary DeVos has failed to provide a firm timeline for the development of permanent sexual harassment guidance, noting as recently as January 17, 2018 that a new rule would be announced "soon."85 The lack of firm guidance has left schools confused as to the standards they must meet and actions they must take to prevent and address sexual violence.
+Secretary DeVos stated that the guidelines "lacked basic elements of due process and failed to ensure fundamental fairness" 82 and were an "egregious use of government force."83 She replaced the 2011 guidance with new, interim guidance that weakened standards for addressing sexual violence, requiring a higher burden of proof and a 60-day reporting limit.84 Secretary DeVos has failed to provide a firm timeline for the development of permanent sexual harassment guidance, noting as recently as January 17, 2018 that a new rule would be announced "soon."
+The lack of firm guidance has left schools confused as to the standards they must meet and actions they must take to prevent and address sexual violence.

-A January 2018 lawsuit alleges that, since Secretary DeVos changed the Department's stance on sexual harassment and sexual violence, fewer sexual violence survivors have sought help, educational institutions have been less likely to respond promptly to reports of sexual violence, and students have questioned the value of reporting sexual violence given the uncertainty of their legal protections.86
+A January 2018 lawsuit alleges that, since Secretary DeVos changed the Department's stance on sexual harassment and sexual violence, fewer sexual violence survivors have sought help, educational institutions have been less likely to respond promptly to reports of sexual violence, and students have questioned the value of reporting sexual violence given the uncertainty of their legal protections.
+86